hrstnikolov/2022-math-for-devs/README.md

-# Mathematics for Developers
+# Mathematics for Developers (SoftUni 2022)

-Project,  solved exercises and lecture notes on mathematics fundaments.
+This repository contains solved exercises and lecture notes on the SoftUni course "Mathematics for Developers".